shahdhairya6789/Application_Developer_University_of_Chicago/README.md

 - Java 8 or higher
 - Git (optional, if you're cloning the repository)
 - Maven (for dependency management and build)
+- Java Development Tools like IntelliJ, Eclipse or any other Java Development Tool

 ### Cloning the Repository